megascatterbomb/mega_mod/README.md

 # General Improvements

-## Instant Respawn
+## Force Team Respawn when appropriate

-In certain scenarios, it is benefit to respawn the dead players on one or both teams to improve the gameplay experience.
+In certain scenarios, it is beneficial to respawn the dead players on one or both teams to improve the gameplay experience.

 - In all gamemodes:
   - Upon round end, the losing team will be respawned purely so they can be massacred by the winning team.